duncanc19/notes/aws.md

 - **Developer** - starts at $29 a month, scales based on usage
 - **Business** - starts at $100 a month, scales based on usage
 - **Enterprise** - $15000 a month, scales, you get a Technical Account Manager

+### Set Up A Billing Alarm

+Go into CloudWatch and then through to the Alarms section.
+Click on Create Alarm and choose the price when you want to have an alert if billing goes over that.
+You then need to create a Simple Notification Service(SNS) topic, give the alarm a name and enter an email address.
+You get sent an email to confirm the subscription to the topic.
+You can then make a name and description and then create the alarm!

+### Identity and Access Management

+IAM allows you to manage **users** and their **level of access** to the AWS console.
+It gives you centralised control of your AWS account, shared access, granular permissions, multi-factor authentication, the ability to provide temporary access to users and a customisable password rotation policy.

+Terminology:

+- **Users:** end users, employees, people
+- **Groups:** collection of users, users of group inherit permissions
+- **Roles:** can create a role and assign it to resources, e.g. virtual machine is given permission to access certain resources
+- **Policies:** provides permissions for users, groups and roles, written in JSON

+In the IAM section, you can set up Two-factor authentication.
+In Account Settings, you can set a password policy to make your passwords more secure.

+You can go to users and create a user, add them to a group, create groups.
+When you create a group, you add a policy and you can create your own or choose a default one.
+You can then add tags to the user to store metadata, data about the user.

+After you've added a user, you will get an access ID(username), secret access key for access from the terminal, a password(temporary) and you can email the user their login details.

+Main Points:

+- IAM is global
+- You can access the AWS platform via the AWS console, the command line or using a Software Development Kit.
+- Root account has full admin access and is set to the original email which creates the AWS account.
+Should have 2FA.
+- To set permissions to a group, apply a policy to the group.
+Users inherit group permissions.
+- You can download a Credential Report in IAM, which will show info about passwords, access keys and 2-factor authentication

+### S3 - Simple Storage Service

+A safe place to save your files which won't change(flat files like pictures, videos).

+- It is object-based(key-value where key is name and value is data)
+- Files can be 0 bytes to 5TB
+- Unlimited Storage
+- Files are stored in buckets(a folder in the cloud).
+- Universal namespace(must be a unique name) - e.g. https://s3-eu-west-1.amazonaws.com/acloudguru

+- Only suitable for objects, not OS or database.
+- When you upload or modify you get a 200 HTTP Status Code.
+- Read after write consistency after PUTS of new objects(can retrieve info as soon as you've uploaded it)
+- Eventual consistency for overwrite PUTS and DELETES - can take time to propagate(if you try to retrieve data immediately after editing you may get the old version)

+#### Types of S3

+- All types of S3 have 11 9's durability.
+- Standard, Infrequently Accessed(IA) - cheaper but still requires rapid access, IA One Zone, Intelligent Tiering(uses machine learning to optimise file organisation), Glacier(low cost but slow retrieval), Glacier Deep Archive(super slow)